 Maybe you’ve finally decided to begin your savings or investments in cryptocurrencies, but you’re not sure about how to start with it.
-There’s a myriad of apps, devices, and webpages claiming to be the best option around, but, how to choose your first crypto wallet and make sure that one is really the best for you?
+There’s a myriad of apps, devices, and webpages claiming to be the best option around, but, how to choose your first crypto A crypto wallet is a user-friendly software or hardware used to manage private keys.
+There are software wallets for desktop...
+More and make sure that one is really the best for you?

 Well, worry not, my friend.
 We’re not going to tell you what is the best crypto wallet around, but we can teach you how to pick the best option for your needs.
 Ready?

 Types of crypto wallets

 First things first.
 There are several types of crypto wallets, and all of them work just fine to handle your cryptos.
 But they’re different in several important aspects, and even have different functionalities and/or methods of use.
 Let’s check them quickly.

 - Cold wallets: They are those keeping the funds completely disconnected from the Internet, for higher security.
 We can find in this category hardware wallets (small devices specially designed for this purpose), paper wallets (a A digital currency running on a blockchain and built with cryptography.
 Contrary to central-bank issued currency, cryptocurrency issuance rules are...
 More An address is a blockchain equivalent to a bank account number in the traditional financial system, or an email address.... for exclusively receive funds), and professional vaults (like safes/strongboxes offered by companies).

 - Hot wallets: They are those keeping the funds always available online.
 In this category, we can find the easiest-to-use and mostly free crypto wallets, like webpages, apps, and browser extensions.
 They don’t require advanced knowledge to using them, and they can be very safe as longs as the users take some precautions.

 Beyond these two types, we can also categorize them in another way, not mutually excluding them from each other.